soh09/Recipes-Dataset-Modeling/README.md

 | `review` | the text review of the recipe |

 ### The Question

-#### Can we predict the average rating of a recipe?

-To answer this question,
-1. I'll make a **regression** model
-2. This regression model will predict the average rating of a certain recipe, given a few features from the recipes and interactions dataset.
-3. This regression model will be evaluted using the **R^2** score.
-I chose this metric because R^2 is an easily interpretable metric that tells me the proportion (from 0.0 to 1.0) of variation in the data that the model is able to explain.
-1.0 would means that model's predictions are identitcal to actual response variable.

 ### Preparing the Data
 - Recipes data